PolyCatDev/flipper-cafe/README.md

 ## Contributing

-If you wish to contribute your own Flipper stuff PRs are welcome.
+If you wish to contribute your own Flipper stuff, PRs are welcome.
 Just add your stuff to the relevant folder or make a new one if needed.